apache/pulsar/site2/docs/io-cdc-canal.md

 ### Usage example

-Here is a simple example to store MySQL change data using above example config.
+The following is a simple example to store MySQL change data using the configuration example.

 - Start a MySQL server